DanielCiccC/DanielCiccC.github.io/COMP3506/notes/lecture6.md

 - Settle for $O(1)$ in the *average* case

 ### Direct Access array
 Consider a setting in which a map with n items uses keys that are known to be integers in a range from 0 to N − 1
 -  for some N ≥ n
 - Very good if key space is small (constant time  insert/delete/lookup) – data is at position k
   -  But if $N >> n$ we will pay extreme space overhead
      - The array will be very sparse and wasteful
-     - e.g. if we have three items, and one of the keys was '6221' means at least 6221 items
+     - e.g. if we have three items, and one of the keys was '6221' means at least 6221 length array

 ### More general types of keys
 What should we do if our keys are not integers